freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 160.1

-Your script printed the one file as if you entered the `ls -l` in the terminal.
+Your script printed the result of the two commands as if you entered them in the terminal.
 Delete everything but the "shebang" from your file so you can start making the questionnaire.

 #### HINTS